With its World Heritage architecture, rich history and delicious cuisine, Lisbon city breaks have always been popular with us Brits.

 If you prefer a quiet beach, ‘unknown’ by tourists then Praia da Adraga, is a beautiful alternative.
 It’s about 30 minutes north of the centre of Lisbon and is perfect for an afternoon of relaxation and swimming.

-Indulge in local cuisine
+Indulge in traditional Portuguese cuisine

 What could be nicer than relaxing on a sun-drenched terrace over delicious Portuguese food and drink?
 Just be aware that the bread, olives and cheese put on the table aren’t on the house, so say if you don’t want them!